V1rex/eHope/README.md

 * [Google Maps API](#maps)
 * [Code examples in the app](#code-examples-in-the-app)

-An Android App coded fully with Kotlin that uses Firebase as Backend, for helping people and encouraging them to donate their blood

 ## General info
-eHope is an app where users can learn about blood donations, test abilities ( see if he can do a blood donations ) , see near blood donations centers .
+eHope is an app for helping people and encouraging them to donate their blood where users can learn about blood donations, test abilities ( see if he can do a blood donations ), see near blood donations centers .
 In general you can be a hero with this app .

 ## Screenshots
 ![Screenshot 1](https://i.imgur.com/21kCvcs.png)